Meet the Psychology Internship Faculty

 Kaitlin Proctor, PhD earned her doctorate in clinical psychology from Auburn University.
 She completed her predoctoral internship at the University of Oklahoma Health Sciences Center and her postdoctoral residency at Children’s Healthcare of Atlanta, in partnership with Emory University School of Medicine.
 Dr. Proctor received training in the area of pediatric psychology, which focuses on children’s behavioral, developmental and psychosocial functioning in the context of pediatric healthcare.
 As a licensed clinical psychologist in the Feeding Program, Dr. Proctor provides multidisciplinary assessment services, as well as intervention services in the day treatment and outpatient programs.
 Dr. Proctor is also certified in parent-child interaction therapy, an evidence-based parent training intervention for disruptive behaviors or noncompliance in young children.

-Mindy Scheithauer, PhD, BCBA-D received her PhD from Louisiana State University with a dual emphasis in Clinical and Biological Psychology and a minor emphasis in School Psychology.
+Mindy Scheithauer, PhD, BCBA, ABPP received her PhD from Louisiana State University with a dual emphasis in Clinical and Biological Psychology and a minor emphasis in School Psychology.
 She completed a doctoral internship in the Neurobehavioral Unit at the Kennedy Krieger Institute through Johns Hopkins University and a postdoctoral residency at Marcus Autism Center through Emory University.
 Dr. Scheithauer is an assistant professor in Pediatrics at Emory University and is a psychologist in the Severe Behavior Program.
 She oversees the Brief Behavior Intervention program (a primarily community-based treatment service) and supervises cases in the Severe Behavior Day Treatment program.
 Her current research focuses on automatically maintained problem behavior, assessment and treatment of elopement, and improving methods for observational data collection.
 Her future research goals include clinical trials of specific behavioral treatments and the study of applied behavioral pharmacology through the use of functional analyses in drug trials.
 Dr. Scheithauer assists with the supervision and training of doctoral and postdoctoral training.

 William G. Sharp, PhD is the Director of the Pediatric Feeding Disorders Program at the Marcus Autism Center and an Assistant Professor in the Division of Autism and Related Disorders in the Department of Pediatrics, Emory University School of Medicine.
 He received his doctorate from The University of Mississippi in 2006, with an emphasis in pediatric and clinical child psychology.
 Dr. Sharp completed a doctoral internship and a post-doctoral fellowship at A.I. duPont Hospital for Children in Wilmington, DE, where he focused on the application of behaviorally-based interventions for severe behavior problems, feeding issues, anxiety and sleep difficulties.
 His current research interests include the assessment and treatment of feeding disorders among children with autistic spectrum disorders, the impact of antecedent manipulations in the treatment of pediatric feeding disorders, and the use of parent training to address feeding difficulties.